Logo-Princeton-Seminary.png

 Small Groups

-The Forum is designed to cultivate relationships among all people who attend – leaders, participants, students, and staff.
+The Forum is designed to cultivate relationships among all people who attend—leaders, participants, students, and staff.
 Before the conference even begins, the IYM works behind the scenes to cultivate connection among event leaders and to discern how to build bridges between communities and ideas.
 Small groups at the Forum are one of the ways the IYM has successfully fostered friendships and strengthened networks in the past, and we are excited to offer this opportunity once again in 2025.

-Small groups will be introduced during the Forum Opening Gathering, and small group sessions will be held during lunch on Tuesday, Wednesday, and Thursday.
+Small groups will be introduced during the Opening Gathering, and small group sessions will be held during lunch on Tuesday, Wednesday, and Thursday.

-The 2025 Princeton Lectures on Youth, Church, and Culture
+The Princeton Lectures on Youth, Church, & Culture

 Since the IYM’s first Forum in 1996, the Forum has featured this distinguished lecture series, designed to foster original scholarship pertaining to youth ministry in the church and world.
+In 2025, Rev. Dr. Kenda Creasy Dean will deliver our first lecture on Tuesday morning, and Dr. Andrew Root will deliver our second lecture on Thursday morning.

 Drew Dyson